FORT HOOD REDESIGNATED TO

 Fort Hood was officially redesignated to Fort Cavazos May 9, 2023, in honor of Gen. Richard Edward Cavazos.
 From 1980 to 1982, Cavazos served as the III Corps commanding general.

-The Fort Hood Sentinel published the below photo Feb.
-7, 1980, of Gen. Robert Shoemaker, U.S. Army Forces Command (FORSCOM), passing the III Corps and Fort Hood colors signifying command of III Corps and Fort Hood to its new commander, Lt.
+The then-Fort Hood Sentinel published the below photo Feb.
+7, 1980, of Gen. Robert Shoemaker, U.S. Army Forces Command, passing the III Corps and then-Fort Hood colors signifying command of III Corps and then-Fort Hood to its new commander, Lt.
 Gen. Cavazos.
 Cavazos took command Jan.
 31, 1980.

 Cavazos was described as being "the finest combat Soldier in the Army today" by Shoemaker.
 His assumption of command of III Corps took place on his 51st birthday.
 At the time of his command, Cavazos already had been awarded the Silver Star, two Distinguished Service Crosses and 29 other combat awards.